ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Here she is.
 Helsa."

-A yellow lab wagged its tail quietly at Hero and Brent.
-Hero kneeled on a pillow besides the dog's bed and let her eat the taro out of his hand.
+A yellow lab wagged its tail quietly.
+Hero knelt down on a pillow besides the dog's bed and let her eat the taro out of his hand.

 ---

-"Your host mother asked me to meet with you," said Hero.
-Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East Road.
+"Your host mother asked me to meet with you," said Hero, a few weeks later.
+Brent and Hero were eating at a French-themed restaurant on a quiet street south of Zhongxiao East Road.

 "There are issues with your lateness to school," said Hero.
-He lowered his head to slurp his French Onion soup.
+He lowered his head and slurped his French Onion soup.

 Brent wanted Hero to be different from the other Rotarians.